vlgiitr/academic-kickstart/content/authors/barvin/_index.md

 - barvin

 # Is this the primary user of the site?
-superuser: false
+superuser : false

-weight : 20
+weight : 10

 # Role/position
-role: Masters, IIIT-H
+#role: Masters, IIIT-H

 # Organizations/Affiliations
 organizations: